Practice

 Blending policy, research, and product craft to keep complex systems steerable.

 Systems thinker, neurodiversity advocate, and product leader translating research into accountable systems.
+Currently partnering with health, civic, and AI teams to make high-stakes tools safer to operate.

 Prefer a different channel?
 Check the social links below.